toolstack/wp-developers-homepage/readme.md

 * Set an age limit for the tickets displayed.
 * Set the timeout before new data is loaded.
 * Schedule a WP Cron job to load the data in the background.
+* Shortcode to display both tickets and stats on the frontend.

+### Shortcode ###

+The shortcode is in the format of `[wp-developers-homepage type=tickets|stats]`.

+Type came be either left off (tickets are the default in that case), or be set to either `tickets` or `stats` to display the respective table.

+Be aware that the stats table is very wide, so if you have a narrow theme installed it may overflow into a scrolling window.

 ## Installation ##